 The first Abbot of Mindrolling was Gyelsay Tenpay Nyima (rGyal-sras bsTan-pa’i nyi-ma), the brother of Terdag Lingpa.
-For eight generations this position passed from father to son.
-Thus, for almost two centuries, the Throne Holders and Abbots of Mindrolling Monastery were all family descendents of Terdag Lingpa.
+For eight generations, this position passed from father to son.
+Thus, for almost two centuries, the Throne Holders and Abbots of Mindrolling Monastery were all family descendants of Terdag Lingpa.

 There are three classifications of teachings transmitted in the Nyingma tradition: the distant lineage of the enlightening words of the Buddha (bka’-ma ring-brgyud), the near lineage of treasure texts (gter-ma nye-brgyud), and the profound lineage of pure visions (dag-snang zab-brgyud).
 The course of study and practice at Mindrolling combines the teachings from the first of these two.

 Monks study dzogchen (rdzogs-chen, the great completeness) based on the guideline instructions of texts brought from India, which were buried in Tibet and Bhutan, and later unearthed as the southern tradition of treasure texts.
 In addition, Mindrolling has been a center for the study and practice of the traditional Buddhist fields of knowledge of medicine, astrology, and grammar.
 Many scholars have trained there from the central Tibetan province of U (dBus), as well as the eastern provinces of Kham (Khams) and Amdo (A-mdo).

 Within the context of study and practice of the great texts, the emphasis at Mindrolling has always been on practice.
 Each year, the monastery engaged in the full rites of the mahayoga tantra practices from the eight transmissions for actualization (sgrub-pa bka’-brgyad).
 In addition, monks traditionally studied thirteen major sutra and tantra texts, many with the explanation lineage (bshad-brgyud) deriving from Terdag Lingpa.
 At present, Mindrolling Monastery has been reestablished in Clement Town, Uttar Pradesh, India.